torbensko/angular-inspect-html/readme.md

-# Angular GitHub readme directive
+# View HTML Angular directive

-View the HTML for a given page element in a modal.
+View the HTML for a given page element.
+Helps support code reuse and consistent formatting.
 Ideal for theming and sample pages.

 Inspired by the [Bootswatch](http://bootswatch.com/) theming website.